 Below are some helpful tips and reminders for navigating the new CLP Community Engagement Network Team in the BTAA Teams environment.

-Access to the CLP Community Engagement Network Team is currently limited to participants in BTAA library community groups â this includes peer groups, communities of practice, and interest groups.
-As we transition to this shared Teams environment, weâre being intentional about managing access, especially around shared files and resources.
+Access to the CLP Teams within the BTAA Teams environment is currently limited to participants in BTAA library community groups.
+In this new shared Teams environment, weâre being intentional about managing access, especially around shared files and resources.

-If youâd like to share files with people outside your group, here are a couple of good options:
+If there is a need to share files with people outside your group, here are a couple of good options:

 Attach files in email messages as attachments, or